UW-HARVEST/c-rust-program-pairs/README.md

 # C-Rust Program Pairs

 This repository contains a list of C-Rust program pairs.
+Each pair consists of a C program and a Rust program with similar functionality.
 The `metadata/` directory lists the program pairs.
 Often the Rust program was translated from or inspired by the C program.
 Program pairs only include the source code without any dependencies, so they cannot be compiled.

 Here is the directory structure for the downloaded `cat` program pair: